Malaysian nationality law: Acquisition and loss of citizenship

-Entitlement by birth or descent
+Entitlement by birth or descent (Citizenship by operation of law)

-All persons born in Malaysia between 31 August 1957 and 1 October 1962 automatically received citizenship by birth regardless of the nationalities of their parents.
-Individuals born in the country since that date receive Malaysian citizenship at birth if at least one parent is a citizen and both parents are legally married to each other at the time of birth.
+All persons born in Malaysia between 31 August 1957 and 30 September 1962 automatically received citizenship by birth regardless of the nationalities of their parents.
+Individuals born in the country on and after 1 October 1962 receive Malaysian citizenship at birth if at least one parent is a citizen and both parents are legally married to each other at the time of birth.

-Children born in wedlock overseas are eligible to become Malaysian citizens by descent if either parent is a citizen.
+Prior to an amendment to the Constitution in 2024, children born in wedlock overseas are eligible to become Malaysian citizens by descent only if the father is a citizen.
 The birth of eligible persons must be registered at a Malaysian diplomatic mission within one year after birth for citizenship to be granted.
-Individuals born before 1 June 2010 to married parents could only obtain citizenship by descent if the father was a Malaysian citizen.
+Individuals born overseas to a Malaysian mother and a foreign father can only apply for citizenship by registration under Article 15(2), Article 15A, or by naturalisation, which is subjected to government approval and does not guarantee successful application.

+The amendment now allows for either parent to be Malaysian for the child to be given citizenship automatically, but they are given a time limit of one year to register themselves.
+The amendment is not retrospective however and does not apply to those born before its passing.
+It also requires those obtaining citizenship this way to take an oath of citizenship when they turn 18.

 Persons born to unmarried parents by default inherit their mother's citizenship.
 A child of a Malaysian father and non-citizen mother who are not married or whose marriage is not recognised in Malaysian law cannot acquire citizenship by descent.
 However, they may apply for citizenship by registration subject to the government's discretionary approval.

-Voluntary acquisition
+Voluntary acquisition (Citizenship by registration or naturalisation)

 Foreign women who marry Malaysian men may also register as citizens after living in the country for at least two years with the intention of permanently settling in Malaysia.
 All other foreigners (including non-citizen husbands of Malaysian women) may become Malaysian citizens by naturalisation after residing in the country for at least 10 years, 12 months of which must be continuous residence immediately preceding their applications.
 Applicants must demonstrate proficiency in the Malay language and intend to reside in the country permanently.
 Anyone acquiring Malaysian citizenship through naturalisation or registration must renounce any previous nationalities.

 Approvals for naturalisation and registration are given at the government's discretion.
 Applications are frequently rejected with no stated reasons and no process exists to appeal these decisions.
 Out of 4,029 citizenship applications between 2000 and 2009, only 1,806 were successful.

-Malaysia is one of 25 countries that does not give mothers and fathers equal rights under the country’s citizenship law.
-A landmark ruling by the Kuala Lumpur High Court in September 2021 ruled that Malaysian mothers to pass their citizenship to their children born overseas – a privilege previously only granted to fathers.
-The change helps ease access to residency, education and healthcare for families.
-It was hailed by activists as a giant step toward gender equality.
-On 17 February 2023, the Anwar Ibrahim Cabinet confirmed that it would amend the Malaysian Constitution to enable children born overseas to Malaysian mothers, who are married to foreigners, to obtain Malaysian citizenship automatically.
-Legislation amending the constitution is expected to be introduced in 2023.